donovanmuller/hal-of-a-problem/README.md

 # Hal of a Problem

-As sample Spring Boot app that reproduces the issue when including the `spring-data-rest-hal-browser` dependency.
+A sample Spring Boot app that reproduces the issue when including the `spring-data-rest-hal-browser` dependency.

+Related to this Spring Boot issue: https://github.com/spring-projects/spring-boot/issues/7977

 ## Issue